top of page

 The better move is looking at:

-• your expected income
+• my expected income

-• your risk exposure
+• my risk exposure

-• whether you will employ staff
+• whether I will employ staff

-• whether you want to scale
+• whether I want to scale

-• how much admin you can handle
+• how much admin I can handle

 That is the real comparison.